eigerco/solana-spec/implementation-details.md

 * `origin_stake` - stake of the origin node.

 Let's explain the algorithm above:
-* nodes are sorted descending based on their score
+* nodes are sorted descending based on their score, if the score is equal nodes are sorted descending by stake
 * their stakes are summed up starting from the highest score node and going down the list to nodes with lower score
+* we ensure at least 2 nodes are always kept: `if > 1 && ...`
 * when the sum of stakes reaches a defined fraction of the node's own stake: `sum > min(node_stake, origin_stake) * 0.15`, we store the current loop iteration index (`pos = i`) and finish the loop
 * all left nodes whose stake was not summed up yet, starting from `pos + 1`, are pruned.

+### Pruning nodes

+When a node wants to prune some of its peers it sends a prune message.
+We already know that pruning is based on the receive cache score and peer stake.
+In the example posted above node G has a low score in the receive cache of node C. Therefore node C sent a prune message to G with a list of pruned nodes containing A, which means - hey G don't send me messages originating from A anymore.

+The node receiving the prune message will update its active set of nodes and add pruned nodes to the bloom filter of the message origin entry.
+In the above example, node G receiving the prune message will add A into the bloom filters of node C in the active set of nodes.
+Then, whenever G would like to send a push message to C will first check which message origins are pruned by C by checking the bloom filter.
+If the push message comes from A, G will not send it to C.

 ### Pull requests

-Nodes are constantly sending pull requests to obtain data they don't contain.
+Push message propagation doesn't guarantee that all nodes in the network receive every message.
+As a result, nodes need a way to ask their peers for any information they do not have.
+A node doesn't know what it doesn't have.
+So, the node sends the pull request with data it already has to its peers.
+The peers will then look over their `crds` table and respond with any data the requesting node does not have.

 To avoid receiving data the node already contains, it creates a list of `CrdsFilter`s which are inserted into pull requests.
+These filters are used by peers to quickly find out what data the requesting node is missing.
 Each `CrdsFilter` contains a bloom filter with hashes of data the node already possesses - `CrdsValue`s from `crds`, purged values, and failed inserts.
 Bloom filter is a very fast filter used for checking whether it contains particular data.
 It has however some range of false positives - it can say a given data exists in the filter when it actually isn't.

 ```rust
 struct CrdsFilter {